jeroeningen/advidi_test/README.md

 When a campaign is deleted, the random ratio will be removed from Redis.

 ###Creating a banner
-When a banner is created the banner ID, banner path and banner content type are added to Redis in seperate hash keys.
-The banner path and banner content type can be found by the banner ID as key.
+When a banner is created the banner ID, the banner path is added to Redis in seperate hash keys.
+The banner path can be found by the banner ID as key.
 The banner ID can be found in the campaign alongside the other associated banner IDs by the Campaign ID as key.
+For optimization, the banner IDs are saved as a String instead of a list; see also section 'Substitute Redis list for a Redis has_key'.
+Because we always search with the campaign as starting point, we don't have to know the campaign_id from Redis inside the banner model.
 Because the banner can be updated I do an 'after_save' callback instead of an 'after_create' callback.
 Therefore the banneer ID needs to be deleted first, to overcome that the banner ID is added too much times.
 Note that the banner ID is added 'x' times, where x is equal to the weight.
 This is necessary to retrieve the next banner for a weighted  request.

 ###Deleting a banner
-When a banner is deleted, the banner path and banner content type are removed from Redis as well as the banner ID is removed from the campaign in Redis.
+When a banner is deleted, the banner path is removed from Redis as well as the banner ID is removed from the campaign in Redis.

 ##Pitfalls and progression during development
 I started with a Rails app, because I'm most familiar to Rails.